Contents

 A paper came out where it tried to use automated ultrasound for the assessment of density and found good correlation with MRI.
 (Figure 6)

 Spectral MammographySpectral mammography is another method relatively new that uses dual energy acquisition and photon counting technique for accessing breast density.
-Density Estimation on Other Modalities Efforts have been made to estimate breast density by other modalities such as:

-- Ultrasound - Breast magnetic resonance imaging (MRI) - Tomosynthesis MRI, which is volume based, is meant to be more accurate accessing the volume density; however because its a very expensive modality it cannot be justified even for its accuracy.
+MRI, which is volume based, is meant to be more accurate accessing the volume density; however because its a very expensive modality it cannot be justified even for its accuracy.
 (Figure 5)

-- Density can also be assessed on ultrasound - Automated US showed good correlation with MRI (R = 0.9)
+- Automated US showed good correlation with MRI (R = 0.9)

 - Moon W et al. Comparative study of density analysis using automated whole breast ultrasound and MRI.
 Medical Physics.
 2011;(38):382-389